-This Scheme has been developed by Post Office, Second Sight and the JFSA.
+This Scheme has been developed by Post Office, Second Sight and the Justice for Subpostmasters Alliance.

 Mediation

 In essence, mediation is a face-to-face discussion between two parties.
 The discussion is chaired by a neutral and independent mediator.

 The purpose of mediation is to give each side the opportunity to explain their position.
 The mediator will then discuss matters with both parties, sometimes together in the same room, sometimes privately with each party.